-This YEP is now superceded by YEP-107.
+This YEP is now superseded by YEP-113.
 The yaq ecosystem no longer uses this msgpack based custom RPC and uses Apache Avro

-This YEP describes a msgpack extension type suitable for N-Dimensional homogenous arrays.
+This YEP describes a msgpack extension type suitable for N-Dimensional homogeneous arrays.
 This uses a subset of the Numpy Array Interface, with msgpack for serialization.

 Msgpack provides a much more compact serialization for numeric types compared to JSON.
-However, msgpack arrays are heterogenous, and thus each element must specify its datatype.
+However, msgpack arrays are heterogeneous, and thus each element must specify its datatype.
 For large arrays, this is potentially expensive, both in terms of serialization time and transport bandwidth.
-For large, potentially high dimensional, homogenous arrays, the type information can be specified once and the data simply transmitted in native C-style contiguous form.
+For large, potentially high dimensional, homogeneous arrays, the type information can be specified once and the data simply transmitted in native C-style contiguous form.

 The type specification uses the integer value 110 (0x6e, ASCII 'n').